Supporting people with sight loss

 What we do

-Visibility Scotland is a charity supporting children and adults who are blind or partially sighted and live in Scotland.
-We also offer support to families and carers of anyone affected by sight loss.
+We are a charity supporting children and adults who are blind or partially sighted and live in Scotland.
+We also support families and carers of anyone affected by sight loss.

-How you can help?
+How can I help?